blackprogrammer234/CodingChallengeWebApplication/README.md

 ---

 ## Description
 Created simple web application to handle user registration and login feature using several different technologies stack for front-end(reactJs) and back-end development(nodeJs, mongoDB and express)

 This project used the following techologies
--React and React-spring for front-end development -NodeJs and Express for the back-end development -MongoDB for the database
+- React and React-spring for front-end development
+- NodeJs and Express for the back-end development
+- MongoDB for the database

 ## Prerequisites
 - Node.js
 - NPM
 - React